 How Does This Study Work?

-This Bible study examines examples, methods and results of connecting with God through reflecting and coming forth with our issues.
+This Bible study examines examples, methods and results of connecting with God through worshipping and celebrating God and the life God gives us.
 One question in each of the six studies calls for actually doing what the studies talk about.
 Look for these “transformation exercises” and use them.
 This will demonstrate the pattern that Bible study leads us to respond to God.

 Each session includes several other elements as well.